paulhibbitts/top-10-docsify-this-tips/README.md

 ## Embed Markdown Pages into Other Platforms

-- Seamlessly integrate and Docsify-This pages into websites, blogs, or LMS platforms by visually styling single page content using URL parameters.
+- Seamlessly integrate and Docsify-This pages into other platforms (e.g. LMSs) by visually styling content using URL parameters.

 ## Multilingual Sites